 Corns are balls of dried but still soft oil that gets 'rolled up' either on the surface or on the sand paper.
 Corn buildup is your visual cue to your progress while sanding.
 If corns are rolling up on the surface of the wood instead of in the sand paper, you need to use coarser sand paper.
 When you are at the 320 stage of sanding, you may find isolated spots where corns will build on the surface.
 That is your visual cue that in that area, you need to use appropriately coarse paper to remove the excess dried oil.

 Therefore the first sanding off is with 120 garnet or 80 grit machine belt material.
-Use a wire wheel or wire brush by hand to clean the paper of dried oil.
+Use a wire brush by hand to clean the paper of dried oil.
 You will have to frequently change to a clean section of paper, and change paper swatches frequently as corns build in the grit.
-This seems wasteful, but it is unlikely you will use more than 2 or 3 8 x 10 sheets of paper doing the entire stock finishing, so it's actually pretty small wastage and cost.
 Be willing at every stage of sanding to not be stingy with the sandpaper.
 When it's clogged or not cutting anymore, use a fresh piece.
-Yes, you will go through a package of each of the grits and you might spend $50 on sand paper by the time you are finished, but it's worth getting the job done and not spending for ever sanding with weak worn out paper.
+Yes, you will go through a package of each of the grits and you might spend $50 on sand paper by the time you are finished, but it's worth getting the job done and not spending forever sanding with weak, worn out paper.

 Fairing the Surface

 A significant aspect of this first sanding is making the wood surface fair.
 You will see low spots because they will be dark from oil while surrounding sanded areas are light.
 Sanding dust will collect in low spots as you are sanding, providing another visual cue.